 - Workshop Leader for Trademark Searches and Risk Assessments, IPIC-McGill Understanding Trademarks Course, Montreal, 2015-2018

-- Quoted in the article "New opportunities for GI protection in Canada; food brands warned to tread carefully," which appeared in World Trademark Review Daily, September 20, 2017
+- "New opportunities for GI protection in Canada; food brands warned to tread carefully", World Trademark Review Daily, September 20, 2017

 - "How do design and copyright interact?: Canada" (co-author: François Guay), Managing Intellectual Property, December 2012